What is a Payment Bond?

 The payment bond prevents any liens from being placed on the project in the event of non-payment to subcontractors and suppliers.

-How does Payment Bonds work?
+How do Payment Bonds work?

 Payment bonds ensure that bills for labor and materials will be faithfully paid.

-With a payment bond, if there is a contractual breach, such as nonpayment for services, the subcontractor will file a claim against the bond.
+With a payment surety bond, if there is a contractual breach, such as nonpayment for services, the subcontractor will file a claim against the bond.
 If the surety company finds that it is a valid claim, then the party will be compensated.

 Do you need both a Payment Bond and Performance Bond together?

 The guarantee of performance and payment is often associated with each other.
 A payment surety bond and performance bond are almost always both required.
 Typically, performance and payment bonds come packaged together so some surety companies will only let you pay one bundle rate for both.